arskom/spyne/doc/source/manual/06_metadata.rst

         @rpc(_in_header=RequestHeader, _returns=Preferences)

-It's generally a better idea to set the header types in the ``ServiceBase`` child as it's likely that all methods will use it.
+It's generally a better idea to set the header types in the ``Service`` child as it's likely that all methods will use it.
 This will avoid cluttering the service definition with header declarations.
 The header declaration in the decorator will overwrite the one in the service definition.